LibreCAD/docs/guides/dimensioning.rst

     "Extension line - Offset", "1.5", ".0625", "1/16

-Refer to :ref:`Dimensions <dimn-prefs>` in the **Drawing Preferences** reference section to change the dimensioning configuration.
+Refer to :ref:`Dimensions <dimn-prefs>` in the **Drawing Preferences** in the reference section to change the dimensioning configuration.
 The default values are acceptable for most drawings and reflect the generally accepted practices for drafting.
 The value for the *General Scale* will need to be adjusted when generating a print.
 Additional information can be found in the :ref:`Drawing Setup <drawing-setup>` and :ref:`Printing <printing-guide>` guides.

 Rules of Dimensioning